threefoldtech/zos/docs/manual/zmachine/zmachine.md

 scenario, the `Zmachine` is started from an `Flist`.

 > Note, both VM and Container on ZOS are actually served as Virtual Machines.
-The only difference is that if you are running in VM mode, you only need to provide a **raw** disk image (image.raw) in your flist.
+The only difference is that if you are running in VM mode, you only need to provide a kernel at `/boot/vmlinuz` in your flist.

 ## Container